-MSN students must plan their courses and register by consulting with their official plan of study and cohort schedules prior to the beginning of each semester.
-Currently enrolled cohort students have a registration period toward the close of each semester for the following term.
-MSN students should adhere to the University's published registration schedules for each semester.
-It is the responsibility of each MSN student to register for courses directly through Self-Service.
+Students are given a cohort schedule at the beginning of their program.
+The cohort schedule is subject to change; however, students will be notified prior to changes.
+Students register for their first semester on paper with the RN to BSN Student Advisor.
+In subsequent semesters, students are responsible for registering for courses.
+It is the responsibility of each student to register for courses directly through Self-Service.
 Directions for registration are located at: Registration & Course Schedules Failure to do so may result in substantial late registration fees or having registration denied for that course.
 No student may not attend a class for the course in which they are not officially registered.